 We hope this blog has helped you to decide which metals you’d like to use in your own project!
 If you love more than one metal, we can get creative about incorporating multiple materials into one piece!

 If you’re still not sure, we would love to chat with you about what’s most important to you to help you choose the best materials for you!
-Get in touch with us to start designing the jewelry of your dreams!
+Get in touch with us to start designing the jewelry of your dreams by clicking the chat button on the button right corner of your screen!